Best Educational Magazine Subscriptions for Kids and Teens

-Educational magazines are a great way to supplement your child's education and broaden their knowledge of the world around them.
-There are lots of great magazines for kids and teens and even babies, toddlers and preschoolers.
-Most of the subscriptions are in the $15 to $35 range.
+Educational magazines are a great way to supplement a child's education and broaden their knowledge of the world around them.
+And it's fun for kids to receive magazines in the mail.
+There are lots of great magazines for kids and teens and even babies, toddlers, and preschoolers.
+Most subscriptions are in the $15 to $35 range.
+Kindle subscriptions are often cheaper.
+Like with print versions, Kindle subscriptions auto-renew until canceled.

 Science and Nature

-- Chirp (ages 3 to 6) - stories, puzzles, and activities
+- (ages 3 to 6) - read-aloud stories, engaging illustrations, interactive puzzles, games, and crafts Chirp

-- Click (ages 3 to 7) - covers science, art, nature, and the environment
+- Click (ages 3 to 7) - from the publishers of Ladybug, covers science, art, nature, and the environment

 - Ask (ages 7 to 10) - fun facts, informative scientific articles, and hands-on activities